starvagrant/toh/toh.markdown/the_numerologist_cant_stop_the_bees.md

 "None of us were in the other meeting," Jim responded, "The castle's so banal.
 Where are like the towers, and ramparts, and other war bearing structures?"

-Todd Aaronson pulled his iPhone from his jacket pocket, and touchkeyed his password.
+Todd Aaronson pulled his iPhone from his jacket pocket, and touch-keyed his password.
 He flicked it with his phone a bit before answering.

 "The castle was constructed in the 12th century by the Flemish to protect a trading empire.
 Not designed for the kind of nation-state battles we so often associate with the Middle Ages, but rather for roving bandits and undisciplined Crusaders far off the standard eastern routes, it lacks some of the common structures such as archer towers common to castles in this period."

-"Thank you wikipedia," Todd's manager Martin gave a slight sneer.
+"Thank you Wikipedia," Todd's manager Martin gave a slight sneer.

 "Say, is that the new iPhone?"
 Jim asked.